-David Odell’s modest if elementary script trades in many stock tropes of the fantasy genre as informed by Tolkien – the hobbit-like little creatures setting forth on a quest into the big outside world; the fantasy McGuffin of the artefact that is sought by all and holds the balance between the supremacy of good or evil in the land; the destined saviour of the world; the evil lords and their brutish orc-like minions – but the dazzling texture of the background and often adult tone make for one of the most stunning of modern fantasy films.
+David Odell’s modest if elementary script trades in many stock tropes of the fantasy genre as informed by Tolkien – the hobbit-like little creatures setting forth on a quest into the big outside world; the fantasy McGuffin of the artifact that is sought by all and holds the balance between the supremacy of good or evil in the land; the destined saviour of the world; the evil lords and their brutish orc-like minions – but the dazzling texture of the background and often adult tone make for one of the most stunning of modern fantasy films.
 You only need to compare The Dark Crystal to one of the hack works of epic fantasy and sword and sorcery that were being created around the era – see the likes of Hawk the Slayer (1980), The Beastmaster (1982), The Sword and the Sorcerer (1982), Krull (1983), Wizards of the Lost Kingdom (1984) and Willow (1988) – to see what a complete fantasy that Henson and Oz create here.

 The Dark Crystal was not a huge success when it came out, partly because some protested against the quite adult nature of the film – the scariness of the Skeksis, the torture of the Podlings – partly also because the film came out not long after and was overshadowed by the massive success of Steven Spielberg’s E.T. – The Extra-Terrestrial (1982).
 It has however gained an enormous afterlife since then.
 If nothing else, The Dark Crystal is worth seeing as an exercise in ranking imagination and its unlimited technical realisation.
 The depth of detail put into the design of this world and sets is stunning.

 In 2006, the Henson company announced plans for a sequel to be entitled The Power of the Dark Crystal, although this was stalled and nothing further appears to have emerged.
 This finally emerged as the ten-episode tv series The Dark Crystal: Age of Resistance (2019).